KholdStare/haskell-intro/markdown/slides.md

 * Haskell has various interesting typeclasses:
     * `Monoid`s, `Functor`s, `Applicative`s, `Monad`s
-* Each one distills some essense of composability
+* Each one is a very precise definition of what it means to be composable
-TODO: doesn't mean anything ^

 # The Monoid

 ## The Monoid

-* The Monoid is the simplest typeclass
+* The Monoid is a simple typeclass
 * It decribes how to append two values of a datatype together

 <blockquote>